 “Most wines in the world are made from the same ten grape varieties, but there’s lots of experimentation in BC,” says Schreiner.
 Indeed, there are now over 60 different grape varieties being grown in British Columbia, according to the BC Wine Institute.

 As diverse as the grapes grown in BC to make wine, so too is the wide range of styles and types of wines.
-It’s a diversity that can confound the visiting wine writer in describing our wines.
-Placing wines in comparison to other more established regions is the easiest way to describe those from newer wine regions.
+It’s a diversity that can confound the visiting wine writer in describing our wines; placing wines in comparison to other more established regions that are known for a particular wine style or use of grape variety is the easiest way to describe those from newer wine regions.

 “The idea was to focus on the varieties that are well-made and who makes them, so that you can put them in the cellar for five to seven years,” says John.
 “You’ll understand the wine better and how wine matures and should improve to a certain point.”